DylanDalal/tipt/README.md

 When editing your profile you can provide a **Venmo username**, a **Cash App
 $cashtag** and a **PayPal.Me username**.
 The app turns these handles into clickable payment links on your public profile.

+## Banner Color Extraction

+When users upload a banner image to their profile, the app automatically extracts the three most prevalent colors from the image and displays them as clickable color swatches on the profile page.
+Users can click on any color swatch to copy the hex color code to their clipboard.

+### Features:
+- **Automatic color extraction**: Uses HTML5 Canvas to analyze image pixels
+- **Color quantization**: Reduces similar colors to get more distinct results
+- **Interactive swatches**: Click to copy hex color codes
+- **Visual feedback**: Swatches scale and change border when clicked
+- **Fallback colors**: Default gray colors if extraction fails

+### Technical details:
+- Colors are extracted using a quantization algorithm that groups similar colors
+- The algorithm filters out very similar colors to ensure diversity
+- Colors are stored in the `bannerColors` field in Firestore
+- The extraction happens automatically during banner image upload